Using Windows Bitlocker

 This is particularly important for notebook machines, which can be easily moved without powering off.
 Desktop machines can only be moved by disconnecting from the power, and so the need to shut them down when left unattended is not as great.

 BitLocker is most useful to mitigate against the loss of data if a machine is stolen.
 However, this only works if the machine is off when the attacker attempts to gain access.
-If the machine is on, some methods of data retrieval are available.
+If the machine is on or the drive is unlocked via TPM, some methods of data retrieval are available.